22 key points

 Prediction in Real-Time

-Predictions running at a very high frequency on basic CPU: up to 70,000 predictions per second, on an Intel i7 @2.5Ghz with 8 physical cores.
+at an extremely high frequency on basic CPU: up to 7.6 million predictions per second on an 8-core Intel i7 CPU @2.5GHz.

 Easy Deployment